michalszczecinski/pack/README.md

 python pack.py -d 2 -v 20000 -w 10000
 ```

-you can also specify additional options that you want to prioritize (you can add list of tags in the inventory file 'options' field)
+you can also specify additional options that you want to prioritize (you can add list of tags in the inventory file in the 'options' field)

 ```sh
 python pack.py -o dance swim